TomGeorge1234/DeepLearningTurbulence/README.md

 •figures1&2 contains figures used for interim reports 1 and 2 •figures3 contains figures used after this

+## Notes:
-## Notes: The code QGmain won't actually work, since the data isn't saved onto GitHub as it is enormous.
+The code QGmain won't actually work, since the data isn't saved onto GitHub as it is enormous.
 Please contact me and I can arrange to have the data sent to you.
+Code in this repo is not the final code used in the paper (which was eventually rewritten for keras and can be found here https://figshare.com/articles/dataset/DeepLearningTurbulence/11920905/1)